the5avage/mandex/README.md

 ### Windows

 The windows release was build with msys2 and mingw64.
-If you want to build the debug version on windows you have to edit the makefile in ``bin/debug`` because AddressSanitizer is not available on windows.
+If you want to build the debug version on windows you have to edit the [makefile.variables](https://github.com/the5avage/mandex/blob/master/makefile.variable) file because AddressSanitizer is not available on windows.

 ## Contributing